Rudiio/light-git-commit/README.md

 > **_NOTE:_** This Completion is limited to the Source Control input box.

+### Automatic label discovery

+You can activate the `labelDiscovery` feature that allows to setup a specific Regexp pattern that will be used to match a `label` directly in your current git branch name.
+It can be particularly interesting in case you need to track your commits with a ticketing system.

+Example:

+- branch name: ̀`branch-28-test`
+- pattern : `branch-[0-9]+`
+- extracted label: `branch-28`
+- injected commit message (for a fix commit): `fix: 🐛 (branch-28)`

 ## Configuration

 The settings are accessible in Vscode's `settings.json`.
+Vscode provide an UI on top of that file to simply the editting of these settings.

 ### Manually add or delete a new template

+> **WARNING:\_** Only if you want to edit the settings manually in `settings.json`.

-You can directly create or delete a new template in the setting : `commitTemplates`.
+- You can directly create or delete a new template in the setting : `commitTemplates`.
   The format respect json formatting:

 ```json
 {